Jarvis318/prework-study-guide/README.md

 # <prework-study-guide>

 ## Description
-A study guide based of the prework from the Coding bootcamp to prepare one for creating a website using HTML, CSS, JavaScript, and Git.
+A study guide based off the prework from the Coding bootcamp to prepare one for creating a website using HTML, CSS, JavaScript, and Git.